athul27m/SQL/README.md

 ## Dataset

 Source: Kaggle — [Zepto Inventory Dataset](https://www.kaggle.com/datasets/palvinder2006/zepto-inventory-dataset/data?select=zepto_v2.csv)
-~3,000 SKUs with fields like category, MRP, discount %, selling price, weight, and stock status.
+Around 3,000 SKUs with fields like category, MRP, discount percentage, selling price, weight, and stock status.

-One thing I noticed early — prices were stored in paise (₹58 showed up as 5800), so I cleaned that up before any analysis.
+One thing I noticed early on was that prices were stored in paise (so ₹58 showed up as 5800).
+Cleaned that up before starting any analysis.

 ---